-MORE: Read our 2021 Ford Mustang Mach-E preview
+MORE: Read our 2021 Ford Mustang Mach-E review

 The new Mustang Mach-E

-Teased as a “Mustang-inspired” crossover, the Mustang Mach-E shocked (pun intended) fans when it arrived in 2019 wearing the Mustang name and badge.
+Teased as a “Mustang-inspired” crossover, the Mustang Mach-E shocked (pun intended) fans when it debuted in 2019 wearing the Mustang name and badge.

 The four-door electric crossover leans into its namesake with obvious styling cues beyond the badge—the fenders, front grille, profile, headlights, and taillights all draw a direct line back to the Mustang.
 The Mach-E’s proportions are bulkier than the Mustang—that’s easy to see—but a fast roofline helps shed visual weight, even to the detriment of interior space.

 Inside, a tablet-style 15.5-inch touchscreen and 10.2-inch digital instrument cluster speak to the now.
 The Mach-E is easily the most technologically advanced Mustang so far, and it’s not shy about it.
 The minimalist looks spread to the low cowl and dash shapes—it’s flat, wide, and better for outward vision.